KensoBI/spc-histogram/README.md

 - **Custom Limits:** Add your own limits for more tailored analysis.
 - **Subgrouping:** Group your samples into subgroups and aggregate it.
 - **Aggregation:** Aggregate your data by moving range, range, mean, or standard deviation.
+- **Statistics Table:** View descriptive statistics, control limits, and process capability indices (Cp, Cpk, Pp, Ppk) in a table below the histogram.
-- **Histogram Bell Curve** Visualize the distribution of your data with a histogram bell curve overlay.
+- **Histogram Bell Curve:** Visualize the distribution of your data with a histogram bell curve overlay.
-- **Gaussian Bell Curve** Add a Gaussian (normal) distribution curve to your histogram for comparison and analysis.
+- **Gaussian Bell Curve:** Add a Gaussian (normal) distribution curve to your histogram for comparison and analysis.

 ## Histogram Curve